nabeelvalley/AngularFileInput/README.md

 ## Parent Component
 ### HTML
-The FileInput should be included in the HTML for the parent component with event handlers for the `fileDataSetSet` and `fileMetaSetSet` events.
+The Component should be included in the HTML for the parent component with event handlers for the `fileDataSetSet` and `fileMetaSetSet` events.

 ```html
 <file-input (fileDataSet)="setfileDataSet($event)" (fileMetaSet)="setfileMetaSet($event)"></file-input>